Gad Saad

-Gad Saad (/ˈgæd ˈsæd/; جاد سعد; born 13 October 1964) is a Canadian marketing professor at the John Molson School of Business at Concordia University.
+Gad Saad (Note: Pronounced /ˈgæd ˈsæd/. جاد سعد; גד סעד.) (born 13 October 1964) is a Lebanese-born Canadian marketing professor, currently at the University of Mississippi, and formerly at the John Molson School of Business at Concordia University in Montreal.
 He has argued for applying evolutionary psychology to marketing and consumer behaviour.
-He wrote a blog for Psychology Today and hosts a podcast titled "The Saad Truth".
+He wrote a blog for Psychology Today and hosts a podcast titled The Saad Truth.

 Early life and education

 Saad was born in 1964 in Beirut, Lebanon, to a family of both Lebanese Jewish and Syrian Jewish descent.
-His family fled in October 1975 to Montreal, Quebec, Canada, to escape the Lebanese Civil War.
+His family fled in October 1975 to Montreal, Canada to escape the Lebanese Civil War.
 His elder brother, David, is a judoka who competed at the 1976 Summer Olympics.
-His nephew Ariel Helwani is a mixed martial arts (MMA) journalist.
+His nephew Ariel Helwani is a mixed martial arts journalist.

-Saad obtained a B.Sc. degree in mathematics and computer science and an M.B.A. in marketing from McGill University, and an M.S. in management and a Ph.D. in marketing from Cornell University.
+Saad obtained a bachelor's degree in mathematics and computer science, an MBA in marketing from McGill University, and a master's degree in management and a doctorate in marketing from Cornell.

 Saad is an atheist who describes himself as culturally Jewish.

 Career

-Saad has been a professor of marketing at Concordia University since 1994.
+Saad had been a professor of marketing at Concordia University in Montreal, since 1994.
 From 2008 until 2018, he held the Concordia University Research Chair in Evolutionary Behavioural Sciences and Darwinian Consumption.
-He has also held visiting professorships at Cornell University, Dartmouth College, University of California, Irvine and Northwood University (currently).
+He has held visiting professorships at Cornell University, Dartmouth College, University of California, Irvine, and Northwood University.

 He was an associate editor for the journal Evolutionary Psychology from 2012 to 2015.
 He is an advisory fellow for the Centre for Inquiry Canada.
 Saad wrote a blog for Psychology Today titled Homo Consumericus from 2008 until 2020, and contributed to The Wall Street Journal in 2011.

 Saad hosts a YouTube show titled The Saad Truth.
-As of February 2021, his channel has received more than 22 million views.
+His channel has received more than 40 million views.

-During fall 2025, Saad became a visiting scholar at the University of Mississippi's Declaration of Independence Center for the Study of American Freedom.
+In May 2026, he announced he was leaving Montreal to take a position at the Declaration of Independence Center at the University of Mississippi.

 Research

 Saad has researched how hormones affect and are affected by consumer behavior, such as how conspicuous consumption affects testosterone levels, how testosterone levels affect risk-taking, and how hormones in the menstrual cycle affect buying decisions.
-He has also researched how men and women differ in gift giving behaviors.

-Gad Saad said he analyzed Islamic canonical texts (Qur'an and Hadith) and said that the "hatred of Jews (9.3%) is higher in them than in Hitler's 'Mein Kampf'".

-Coverage and interviews

-Saad was profiled in the Toronto Star in 2016.
-Saad has appeared on Sam Harris's Making Sense podcast (then titled Waking Up).
-In an interview with Israel Hayom, Gad Saad said Islam "cannot coexist peacefully" in Western countries and predicted that, as a result of Muslim immigration, "Europe will descend into massive violence".
+Views

+Saad has long publicly argued against political correctness and social justice activism, which he believes limits academia.
+In 2017, he provided testimony to the Canadian Senate Committee on Legal and Constitutional Affairs arguing against Bill C-16 which added gender expression and gender identity as protected grounds to the Canadian Human Rights Act.
+More recently he has argued against what he calls "wokeism", especially with regards to transgender people.

+Saad coined the phrase suicidal empathy, which he defines as a form of empathy that has the potential to cause the destruction of the party exhibiting it.
+The concept has been criticized, by Valerie Stivers, senior editor at UnHerd, as "fake science" and somewhere between "off-putting and hateful".
+Matthew d'Ancona described Saad's rhetoric around the term as "spectacularly divisive".

+Saad has been critical of immigration from Muslims to what he describes as "Western countries".